scottericpetersen/pro-audio-on-linux/README.md

 __Takeaway:__ If ALSA hardware is unavailable in a pipewire connection manager (like qpwgraph) it may be that either ALSA or Wireplumber are misconfigured.

+## A Note on JACK and pipewire-jack

+JACK (jackd) and pipewire-jack cannot be installed and configured on the same system -- they conflict.
+If you want to use pipewire, you should install only the packages required by pipewire-jack and create the configuration for jack [according to pipewire](https://docs.pipewire.org/page_man_pipewire-jack_conf_5.html).

 ## 2.f Groups

 When you create an account for yourself on your new Linux OS, your user gets certain privileges by being a member of different groups (who themselves are granted different permissions to access different files, hardware devices, etc).
 The **sudo** group gives you the privilege of acting like root to, for example, accidentally destroy your operating system.
 The **plugdev** group gives members the ability to access and use USB devices -- useful for MIDI and audio devices.
 To see what groups you are a member of, simply run `$groups` at the CLI.